-You'll learn through formal classes and seminars, as well as through group work and independent study.
+You'll learn though formal classes and seminars, as well as through group work and independent study.
 The work will include assignments, exercises, case studies and presentations, with an emphasis on independent learning to develop your problem-solving skills.

 Assessment is through supervised mini-projects, presentations, time-constrained assignments and examinations.

 You will need an honours degree of 2.2 or above in any subject.